Fear of floating: Lessons from the recent European debt crisis

 Monetary Union may also have some adverse effect in the recent European sovereign debt crisis.
 This fixed exchange rate regime makes it impossible for the central bank to use the exchange rate as a policy instrument.
 It can not depreciate the currency to dampen the impact of negative shocks and restore balance in current account.

 For the recent Greek government debt crisis, a key priority for Greece is to bring the government's budget in a sustainable position.
 The main problem appears to be the high and still rising net foreign indebtedness.
 Much of this high level of external debt could attribute to the current account deficits accumulated since the 1990s.
 One way to deal with the huge current account deficit is to leave the euro area and devalue the domestic currency drachma.
 The lower exchange rate could promote export and enhance the competitiveness of Greek economy.
 By quitting the euro area, the central Bank of Greece regains exchange rate as a policy instrument to reduce the huge current account deficit.

 On the other hand, each country has an independent fiscal policy to some extent, if there is no credible commitment on fiscal budget, some countries might end up in an over-borrowing problem (e.g. Greece) and trigger the debt crisis.
 One possible solution is an intergovernmental treaty to put strict caps on government spending and borrowing relative to the current year GDP.

 Those situations illustrate that we should not ignore the warnings against currency unions though there is plenty of benefits from joining common currency union.
 Sometimes it may be very desirable to have the exchange rate as an adjustment tool, especially in large financial crisis, or large upward pressure on exchange rates when defending the currency could be very costly and government does not have sufficient international foreign reserve to fight with speculators.
-That is why large exchange rate changes are often observed despite of "fear of floating."
+That is why large exchange rate changes are often observed despite "fear of floating."

 One typical example is Thailand in 1998 Asian financial crisis.
 The baht was pegged at 25 to the US dollar before the crisis.
 During the crisis, the slowdown in export growth caused Thailand to abandon the dollar peg and devalue its currency in order to promote exports.
 The baht devalued rapidly and lost more than half of its value.
 In January 1998, the baht reached its lowest point of 56 units to the US dollar.